Just noticed that Google now displays its new look by default. So the new look seems to be officially “the look” now.

 It seems that Google has not made the new look standard.
 But if you would like to preview it, you can use drag the following bookmarklet to your bookmarks bar, go to Google and click on the bookmark.

 toggle google look <- drag this link to your bookmark bar (maybe IE only).
-More info is here.
-Some screenshots are given below.

 Google Default Look: